 The technical evaluation criteria stated in this document shall apply to all parties who submit a Tender Bid for the Project described herein and the TET members responsible for the tender technical evaluation.

-It must be noted that the Tender Technical Evaluation Strategy Report, with the team members names and authorisation signatures, will not be included in the enquiry as a document, but only the content thereof
+It must be noted that the Tender Technical Evaluation Strategy Report, with the team members names and authorisation signatures, will not be included in the enquiry as a document, but only the content thereof.

 Normative/Informative References